 Numerous conditions alter the normal flora (eg, systemic illness, undernutrition, hospital exposure, antibiotic exposure) or impair these defenses (eg, altered mental status, cigarette smoking, nasogastric or endotracheal intubation, disorders or drugs that suppress the immune system).
 Pathogens that then reach airspaces can multiply and cause pneumonia.

 Specific pathogens causing pneumonia cannot be found in up to 50% of patients, even with extensive diagnostic investigation, primarily because of the limitations of currently available diagnostic tests and the difficulty of obtaining adequate deep lung (alveolar) samples.
-But because pathogens and outcomes tend to be similar in patients in similar settings and with similar risk factors, pneumonias can be categorized as
+But because pathogens and outcomes tend to be similar in patients in similar settings and with similar risk factors, it is clinically useful to categorize pneumonias as

-Aspiration pneumonia Aspiration Pneumonitis and Pneumonia Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, usually gastric contents, into the lungs.
-Chemical pneumonitis, bacterial pneumonia, or airway obstruction... read more , which occurs when large volumes of upper airway or gastric secretions enter into the lungs
+Aspiration pneumonia Aspiration Pneumonitis and Pneumonia Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, most commonly large volumes of upper airway secretions or gastric contents, into the lungs.
+Chemical... read more , which occurs when large volumes of upper airway or gastric secretions enter into the lungs

 These categorizations allow treatment to be selected empirically.